smruthilattupalli/mars-rover/README.md

 ## INSTRUCTIONS TO RUN THE PROGRAM ::

 1. Unzip the file.
-2. Open a new terminal and go to the folder where you unzipped the file.
+2. Open a new terminal and cd to the folder where you unzipped the file.
 3. $ cd mars-rover
 4. Provide the test input in the lib/input.txt file.
 5. $ ruby mars_rover_program.rb